Detecting and Mitigating an Application Layer HTTP Flood DDoS Attack

 The Wreckuests is a script that allows you to run DDoS attacks with HTTP flood(GET/POST).
 It’s written in pure Python and uses proxy-servers as “bots”.

 HTTP flooding works best when the target server allocates a lot of resources in response to a single request.
 In order to enhance the effectiveness of a HTTP flood, attackers will create botnets to maximise the number of requests sent.

 Mitigating an application layer DDoS attack in large networks is a complex issue.
 As with cyber threats in general and at any network size, it comes down to visibility (you cannot stop what you cannot see) and giving SecOp teams the ability to block malicious traffic in real-time.

-Telesoft enables organisations that transport large volumes of data to protect themselves and their customers from this type of attack using a combination of flow monitoring in real time, data prioritisation and aggregation through auto-discovered or user configured entity sets, IP and domain reputation, Signatures and Selective Record.
-This enables security analysts to discover anomalous behaviour, evaluate impact and take corrective action to remove or redirect traffic.
+Telesoft enables organisations that transport large volumes of data to protect themselves and their customers from this type of attack using a combination of flow monitoring in real time, data prioritisation and aggregation through auto-discovered or user-configured entity sets, IP and domain reputation, Signatures and Selective Record.
+This enables security analysts to discover anomalous behaviour, evaluate the impact and take corrective action to remove or redirect traffic.

 Find out more about Telesoft DDoS detection tools or contact our sales here.

 400GBPS FlowProbe: Network Traffic Monitoring

 Monitor real time traffic information and network performance whilst using anomaly detection to maintain cyber security with our ultra high performance 4x 100GbE network traffic monitor.

 100 Gbps IDS engine and alert driven packet recorder that enables 24/7 real-time network threats monitoring and access control.